Picture superiority effect

-The picture superiority effect refers to the phenomenon in which pictures and images are more likely to be remembered than are words.
+The picture superiority effect refers to the phenomenon in which pictures and images are more likely to be remembered than words.
 This effect has been demonstrated in numerous experiments using different methods.
-It is based on the notion that "human memory is extremely sensitive to the symbolic modality of presentation of event information".
-Explanations for the picture superiority effect are not concrete and are still being debated.
+It is based on the notion that "human memory is extremely sensitive to the symbolic modality of presentation of event information."
+Explanations for the picture superiority effect are not concrete and are still being debated, however an evolutionary explanation is that sight has a long history stretching back millions of years and was crucial to survival in the past, whereas reading is a relatively recent invention, and requires specific cognitive processes, such as decoding symbols and linking them to meaning.

 History

 Allan Paivio's dual-coding theory is a basis of picture superiority effect.
 Paivio claims that pictures have advantages over words with regards to coding and retrieval of stored memory because pictures are coded more easily and can be retrieved from symbolic mode, while the dual coding process using words is more difficult for both coding and retrieval.
 Another explanation of the higher recall in picture superiority is the higher familiarity or frequency of pictured objects (Asch & Ebenholtz, 1962).
 According to dual-coding theory (1971, 1986), memory exists either (or both) verbally or through imagery.
 Concrete concepts presented as pictures are encoded into both systems; however, abstract concepts are recorded only verbally.
 In psychology, the effect has implications for salience in attribution theory as well as the availability heuristic.
 It is also relevant to advertising and user interface design.